jessehorne/loveos/README.md

 ![ScreenShot](https://raw.github.com/jessehorne/loveos/master/screenshot.png)

 # What is LoveOS?
-**LoveOS** is a "Virtual Operating-System" created by Jesse Horne with LÖVE.
-The goal was to create something, that anyone could add to their own LÖVE program, to give them something to interact with their game, or just for fun, that emulated a computer operating-system.
+**LoveOS** is a Simulated Terminal created by Jesse Horne with LÖVE.
+The goal was to create something, that anyone could add to their own LÖVE program, to give them something to interact with their game, or just for fun, that simulated a terminal.
 If you are familiar with computercraft, then this should be pretty easy to understand.

 # How do I put this in my game?
 First you will need to install [Love](https://love2d.org/).
 This has only been tested with version 0.8.0